kisswiki/kisswiki/src/languages/zig/async.md

 lithdew
 —
 31.03.2021
+The bug has to do with a problem with async frames not deallocating memory from the stack (reaching the stack size limit) lithdew
+—
+31.03.2021
 @Protty encountered it yet again
 The fix was to change line 503: const conn = try self.acquire(reactor);